About us @

 Pascal founded 7 Spot Pottery in 2017 to pursue his ceramic practice and provide ceramics facilities and education to the local community.
 With a BA in Ceramics and a PGCE in Art & Design, he is a qualified teacher with over 15 years of experience teaching learners of all ages and abilities as a freelance practitioner.

-Pascal's work is inspired by the aesthetic qualities of late medieval pottery, characterized by boldly formed functional wares with distinctive, roughly applied decorations such as faceting, incising, and thumbed embellishments.
+Pascal's work is inspired by the aesthetic qualities of late medieval pottery, characterised by boldly formed functional wares with distinctive, roughly applied decorations such as faceting, incising, and thumbed embellishments.

 Eva Elliott